roothaxor/Windows/Batch_files/README.md

-#Collection of my batch files
+# Collection of my batch files
-  A Collection Of some cool .bat files for automate somw work, Cause we are humans "Lazy by nature"
+  A Collection Of cool .bat files for automate work, Cause we are humans "Lazy by nature"

-#Guide
+# Guide

     Ccleaner_auto.bat - Cleaner on startup.
 Copy in AppData\Roaming\Microsoft\Windows\StartMenu\Programs. works on 32/64bit, logs at %appdata%\CCleaner_history.txt